 Yes, yes, yes, I know, but this person really, really deserves it.
 Guess what?
 You're not doing a damn thing to that person.
 Resentments are like swallowing poison and expecting the other person to die.
 Really bad idea.
 Resentments are you hurting yourself.
 That's it.
 Cold hard truth.
 Nothing to see here.
 It's just you, and you alone.
-If you don't deserve it, stop.

 But I'd understand if I knew what this person did, right?
 You aren't getting it.
 I've heard some pretty horrendous stories.
 Changes nothing.
 A resentment hurts you, and you alone.
 Stop hurting yourself.
 Let go.
 Not for the other person.
 For you.
-How long do you want to keep letting this hurt you?
-Do YOU deserve this?

 A resentment does nothing to the other person.
 The person you resent doesn't even know what you're thinking right now.
-It's just You making You miserable.
+It's just you making you miserable.
 Stop.